TosbackCgusBridge-Bot/CGUs-versions/Juno/Privacy Policy.md

 > *   email correspondence with us. and
 > *   acceptance of our applications that interact with third party sites or services, such as Facebook or Twitter.
 >
 > Note that surveys may be conducted by an independent third party and completion of surveys is voluntary.
 If you do not wish to participate in a survey, simply decline to participate when asked, but we would like your feedback in order to improve our Sites and Services.
+If a privacy data request is made, we will be unable to display the specific data you provide to the third party, but can share any partners we have worked with in the prior 12 month period.
 >
 > Please see Section II of this Policy to see how we use, share and disclose information you have provided to us.
 >